Option Strategies

 - In the

-method, set the start date, set the end date, cash, subscribe to the underlying Equity, and create an Options universe. - In the
+method, set the start date, end date, starting cash, and Options universe. - In the

 method, select the Option contract. - In the